-CERC Corp.'s \$600 million revolving credit facility can be drawn at the London Interbank Offered Rate (LIBOR) plus 1.50% based on CERC Corp.'s current credit ratings.
-The revolving credit facility contains a financial covenant which limits our consolidated debt to an amount not to exceed 65% of our consolidated capitalization.
+CERC Corp.'s \$600 million revolving credit facility can be drawn at LIBOR plus 1.5% based on CERC Corp.'s current credit ratings.
+The revolving credit facility contains a financial covenant which limits CERC's consolidated debt to an amount not to exceed 65% of CERC's consolidated capitalization.

-Borrowings under the revolving credit facility are subject to customary terms and conditions.
-However, there is no requirement that we make representations prior to borrowings as to the absence of material adverse changes or litigation that could be expected to have a material adverse effect.
-Borrowings under the revolving credit facility are subject to acceleration upon the occurrence of events of default that we consider customary.
-The revolving credit facility provides for customary fees, including commitment fees, administrative agent fees, fees in respect of letters of credit and other fees.
-The spread to LIBOR and the commitment fees fluctuate based on our credit rating.
-We are currently in compliance with the various business and financial covenants in our revolving credit facility.
+Borrowings under each of the three revolving credit facilities are subject to customary terms and conditions.
+However, there is no requirement that the borrower make representations prior to borrowings as to the absence of material adverse changes or litigation that could be expected to have a material adverse effect.
+Borrowings under each of the revolving credit facilities are subject to acceleration upon the occurrence of events of default that we consider customary.
+The revolving credit facilities also provide for customary fees, including commitment fees, administrative agent fees, fees in respect of letters of credit and other fees.
+In each of the three revolving credit facilities, the spread to LIBOR and the commitment fees fluctuate based on the borrower's credit rating.
+The borrowers are currently in compliance with the various business and financial covenants in the three revolving credit facilities.

+Our \$1.2 billion revolving credit facility backstops our \$1.0 billion commercial paper program.
+As of March 31, 2015, we had \$157 million of outstanding commercial paper.
 CERC Corp.'s \$600 million revolving credit facility backstops its \$600 million commercial paper program.
 As of March 31, 2015, CERC Corp. had \$279 million of outstanding commercial paper.